kashifb007/laravel_search/README.md

 Simply supply a parameter named **query** with a search term, **ipad** for example.

+You can also supply an optional parameter **sort** which is either 'asc' or 'desc' This will sort by price.
+Finally you may supply a third parameter **offSet** which is an integer.

 If the data is in the database you will receive matching products.

 The VueJS front end is still under development.